JinA0218/JinA0218.github.io/_pages/about.md

 - **Seminar**: Medicine and Society, CS for all, Bio & Brain Engineering Seminar, Brain Cognitive Science Seminar, Beyond Games & Into Technologies Seminar
 - **HSS**: Human & Environment-Sustainable Socio-ecological System(A0), Innovation and Entrepreneurship(A0), Management of Everything(A+), Intro to Sociology(A+), Intro to Economics(A0), English Short Stories(A+)

-I love discussing potential collaborations and building connections with people from diverse backgrounds.
+I love building connections with people from diverse backgrounds and discussing potential collaborations.
 Happy to [connect](https://x.com/jk020218) 😊!

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.test